kfgithubde/Graph2D/Doc/API.md

 Originally used to grant Tektronix 4010 Terminals sufficient time in order to execute its commands in case of "fast" Terminal connections (9600 Baud).
 Now a call to ioWait() in some enviroments forces a redraw of the window.
 + CP/M, DOS, MS-Windows: Dummyroutine
 + SDL2: Forces a FLUSH BACKBUFFER.
 Rarely needed, because every change of the window and every input refreshes the window.
-+ wX: Draws the graph.
-A call to ioWait() is necessary at the end of each plotting routine, which is not terminated by a call to finitt().
++ wX: Draw the graph.
+A call to ioWait() is required at the end of each plot routine that is not terminated by a call to finitt().